steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

     :end-before: //!
 [4]
     :linenos:

 The first buffer is the ``payload`` buffer.
-Once we start coding this buffer will contain a single encoded symbol which we can "transmit" to the decoder.
+Once we start coding, this buffer will contain a single encoded symbol which we can "transmit" to the decoder.
 Besides the encoded symbol data, the payload buffer will also contain internal meta-data describing how the symbol was encoded.
-The format and size of this data depends on the chosen erasure correcting code.
+The format and size of this data depends on the chosen coding vector format.
 Fortunately we don't have to worry about that, as long as we provide a buffer large enough.
 The needed size of the buffer is returned by the ``payload_size`` call.